DevOpsWithDheeraj/Python-Basics-to-Advanced/09_Advanced_Topics/README.md

 ### 🔹 **Multithreading**

 **Definition:**
-Used to run multiple tasks **concurrently** in the same process — useful for I/O-bound operations (like file or network access).
+Multithreading means running multiple threads (smaller units of a process) concurrently to perform different tasks at the same time.

+> 👉 Each thread runs in the same process memory, sharing variables and resources.

 ### Example: